ak1bhasan/ak1bhasan/README.md

 ---

 I'm a passionate problem solver and aspiring software developer currently pursuing my degree in Computer Science and Engineering at [Metropolitan University](https://metrouni.edu.bd/).
-With a strong foundation in C and C++, I'm dedicated to writing clean, efficient, and maintainable code.
-My journey is fueled by curiosity and a constant drive to explore new technologies and challenges.
+With a strong foundation in C and C++, I am always excited to dive into new technologies and challenges, constantly pushing myself to learn more and grow as a developer.

 ---